rojen-chakradhar/responsive-signin/README.md

 Hey there!
 This is a responsive signin/signup website.
 A site where we can login or signup to enter a website or app to have our data.

+## IMP: THE BUTTONS ON THIS SITE DOESNOT WORK.
+THIS SITE IS JUST FRONTEND AND THIS IS JUST A DESIGN.

 ## 🚀 Tech Stack
 - **Frontend:** HTML, CSS, JavaScript